-[Editor's Note: Elsworth is one of the newer members of the editorial advisory board, a VOYA columnist and reviewer, and VOYA's honorary brother.]
+[Editor’s Note: Elsworth is a valued member of the editorial advisory board, a former VOYA columnist and reviewer, and VOYA‘s honorary brother.]

 VOYA Is Like My Sister

 My decision to become a librarian—or at least to go to library school—did not come from a deep love of public service, a desire to shape the lives of youth through offering the right book at the right time, or even because I love reading.
 It was, instead, for the same reason I learned how to read in the first place, how to ride a bicycle, and how to knit.
 It was because my older sister did it first.
 Amanda (my senior by four years) has always set my benchmarks for me.
 My older brother is eight years older than I am, which made his skill set nearly unreachable as a child, and my younger sister is four years younger than me, thus making her a baby in my eyes forever.
 Growing up, Amanda was naturally good at everything in ways I wasn’t.
 She was clean, and neat, and was apparently born with the ability to draw/paint/glue/cut a straight line with no guide.
 I was a walking mess tornado, and I distinctly remember my mother voicing her concerns about my inability to “close my o’s” when I printed.
 In 2004 (many years after I learned how to print correctly), Amanda entered the University of Wisconsin School of Library and Information Studies program, after spending a few years as a teacher.
 Upon hearing her stories about assignments like “cataloging your kitchen cabinets” and writing papers about children’s books, as well as seeing how much fun library school seemed to be, I decided to leave the theology program I was in and jump on the library school wagon.
 That was probably the best decision I have ever made.